Is Sibling Rivalry Secretly a Request for More Attention?

 They pick a fight—with their sibling.

-Signs Your Kid Might Be Fighting for Attention
+Signs Your Child Might Be Fighting for Attention

 Sibling arguments are normal.
 But if you're seeing these patterns on repeat, it might be time to pause and ask: